 #2 Alkaline Water Bottle Filter

 Alkaline water bottle filters last longer than most pitcher filters.
 For example, the Seychelle pH20 water bottle has a filter life of 100 gallons or roughly 400 refills.
-Seychelle has a wide range of replacement filters ranging from $17 to $30 per filter.
+Seychelle has a wide range of replacement filter options.

-The TYgo portable alkalizer has an impressive filter life of just over 200 gallons.
-A three-pack of filters currently costs $80.
+The TYgo portable alkalizer #ad has an impressive filter life of just over 200 gallons.

 #3 Alkaline Water Pitcher Filter